Going for Gold(man): UK bank analyst pay tops out at 71,000 pounds

 Meanwhile, Deutsche Bank paid the largest average salary excluding bonus, at 56,000 pounds.

-The three institutions, alongside UBS UBSG.VX, topped pay rankings, with an average annual remuneration package of 71,000 pounds for each of their analysts including bonuses.
+The three institutions, alongside UBS, topped pay rankings, with an average annual remuneration package of 71,000 pounds for each of their analysts including bonuses.

-Credit Suisse CSGN.VX is close behind with 70,000 pounds, while JP Morgan (JPM.N) pays 64,000 pounds, the survey found following responses from 372 analysts working in London investment banks.
+Credit Suisse is close behind with 70,000 pounds, while JP Morgan pays 64,000 pounds, the survey found following responses from 372 analysts working in London investment banks.

-The lowest pay on the ten-strong list came from BNP Paribas (BNPP.PA), at 56,000 pounds.
+The lowest pay on the ten-strong list came from BNP Paribas , at 56,000 pounds.

 Analysts can expect to receive up to 28 percent of their income in bonuses, the report found.